FotoVerite/awesome-usps/README.markdown

 	#Loop through and display as you wish

-#To get rates for a single or group of packages.
+##To get rates for a single or group of packages.

-	# Package up a poster and a Wii for your nephew.
-	# Note the Package Module has been taken directly from Active Shipping.
-Thank you James MacAulay for developing such great code.
-	packages = [
-  	  Package.new(  100,                        # 100 grams
-                    [93,10],                    # 93 cm long, 10 cm diameter
-                	:cylinder => true),         # cylinders have different volume calculations

-  	  Package.new(  (7.5 * 16),                 # 7.5 lbs, times 16 oz/lb.
-                	[15, 10, 4.5],              # 15x10x4.5 inches
-                	:units => :imperial)        # not grams, not centimetres ]

- 	#Then user either the domestic rates or world rates method
+ 	#There are two APIs.
+One for domestic, the other for international packages.

 	USPS.domestic_rates(ZIP, Packages, options={})
 	USPS.world_rates(Country, Packages, options={})